scrubbbbs/cbird/readme.md

 - Install helpers (optional): vlc, kdenlive

 ##### Windows PowerShell

-Optional: for setting up shortcuts to cbird commands
+Optional: create shortcuts for cbird

 - Unzip into C:\ so you have C:\cbird\cbird.exe
 - Enable script execution